Info for your application: documents, funding, housing possibilities...

 Does the Max Planck Institute award the doctoral degree?

 No, it doesn’t.
 Doctoral degrees are only awarded by universities.
-So, if you are admitted to our graduate school, you should enroll at the OVGU or the TU Braunschweig.
-Please, note: you do not need to apply to the university at the time of applying to the IMPRS!
+So, if you are admitted to our graduate school, you should enroll at the OVGU.
+You do not need to apply to the university at the time of applying to the IMPRS!
 You just have to enroll at the university after you are accepted to the IMPRS!

 Does the Max Planck Institute or the Otto-von-Guericke University offer students' residences?